Proven-Paradox/shaper-system/Handbook.md

 Damage: x2 (Earth)
 Duration: 2 rounds
 Effect: If this Ability hits, the target becomes [Crushed](#crush-x) for two rounds.
 The Crush severity is equal to your [Hero Tier](#hero-tier).
 Description: Anything that does lingering earth damage.
-This can be a siesmic incantation, partially petrifying your target, a gravity ray, or similar effects.
+This can be a seismic incantation, partially petrifying your target, a gravity ray, just throwing a big rock, or similar effects.

 #### Crushing Demand
 Attack/Spell [Status]